communitiesuk/submit-social-housing-lettings-and-sales-data/docs/adr/adr-007-data-validations.md

 These run for all submitted data.
 Every time a form page (in the UI) is submitted, the fields related to that form page will be checked to ensure that any responses given are valid.
 If they are not, an error message will be shown on screen, and it will not be possible to ‘Save and continue’ until the response is fixed or removed.

-Similarly if an API request is made to create a case log with data that contains _invalid_ fields, that data will be rejected, and an error message will be returned.
+Similarly if an API request is made to create a lettings log with data that contains _invalid_ fields, that data will be rejected, and an error message will be returned.

 ## Presence checks